⚙️ Using Events/Actions in your application#

 Note

-In the quick start recipe we added a generic on_fail policy to restart the failed component.
+In the point navigation recipe we added a generic on_fail policy to restart the failed component.
 This policy will be applied whenever any type of failure is occurs, including the previously used algorithm failure.
 We can choose to keep this policy, meaning that while the driver is executing the move_to_unblock action, then the planner or controller will get restarted.

 Tweak the system using events#